Mitsubishi Certified Pre-Owned Warranty

 Reliable, cheap-to-fix vehicles don’t benefit from warranty coverage as much as unreliable vehicles that cost a lot more to get back on the road.

-For its part, RepairPal — which ranks cars based on the cost and frequency of their repairs — gave Mitsubishi a 4 out of 5, ranking it sixth out of 31 automakers overall.
-It also reported that, on average, Mitsubishis cost around 22% less than the average car to repair and maintain.
+RepairPal — which ranks cars based on the cost and frequency of their repairs — gave Mitsubishi a 4 out of 5 for reliability, ranking it No. 6 out of 32 automakers overall.
+It also reported that, on average, Mitsubishis cost around $535 per year to repair compared to a $652 average across all models.

 » MORE: Mitsubishi maintenance: cost, plans and service schedule